 Want to give your respondents instant feedback when they answer a quiz question?
 It’s simple to do using Logic Jumps.

 So you’ve created a quiz (if you haven’t you can find out how, here) and want to let people know if they’re right or wrong as they move through it?
 Easy.
-You just need to employ the help of Logic Jumps, which is a PRO feature.
+You just need to employ the help of Logic Jumps, which is an Essentials plan (and above) feature.

 Here is an example of what we mean.
 Once you submit this typeform, you will be able to add it to your account and play around with it: